Point source

-A point source is a single identifiable localised source of something.
-A point source has negligible extent, distinguishing it from other source geometries.
-Sources are called point sources because in mathematical modeling, these sources can usually be approximated as a mathematical point to simplify analysis.
+A point source is a single identifiable localized source of something.
+A point source has a negligible extent, distinguishing it from other source geometries.
+Sources are called point sources because, in mathematical modeling, these sources can usually be approximated as a mathematical point to simplify analysis.

-The actual source need not be physically small, if its size is negligible relative to other length scales in the problem.
+The actual source need not be physically small if its size is negligible relative to other length scales in the problem.
 For example, in astronomy, stars are routinely treated as point sources, even though they are in actuality much larger than the Earth.

 In three dimensions, the density of something leaving a point source decreases in proportion to the inverse square of the distance from the source, if the distribution is isotropic, and there is no absorption or other loss.